GovTechSG/apex-cloud-auth/docs/dev/jwks-endpoint.md

 If there are several JWKs published in the JWKS endpoint, it is possible to effect a seamless key (JWK) rotation by signing with the new published key and reflecting the new Key ID in the JWT.

-For whatever reason, if you need to force a reload of the JWKS immediately, do change the Consumer Application name and try again.